How to Use a Monopod The best ways of using a monopod

-There are certain techniques on how to use a monopod that will enhance your ability to get the most out of the monopod's primary purpose of getting sharp images.
+Are you like I was?
+Uneducated on how to use a monopod.
+Here are some tips that will enhance your ability to get the most out of the monopod's primary purpose of getting sharp images.

-The two most common monopod uses are for sports and for wildlife photography.
+The two most common monopod uses for still photos are with sports and for wildlife photography.
 Fast shutter speeds certainly help to reduce motion blur, but knowing a few simple tips on how to use the monopod properly will help even more.
+The techniques on how to use a monopod for video and how to use a monopod for shooting a selfie are quite different.

 Using your monopod with the leg aimed straight down, in a perfectly vertical position, between your feet is surprisingly not the best method of using a monopod.